home-assistant/home-assistant.io/source/_cookbook/automation_knx.markdown

   name: "Licht, Eltern Bett"
   address: '1/2/12'
 - platform: knx
-  # The switch that triggers the dimm script
+  # The switch that triggers the dim script
   # This switch must be configured in ETS to send on when pressed and off when released
   name: "Licht, Eltern Bett, Fadeout"
   address: '1/2/17'

 light:
-  # This is the light that we want to dimm (more precisely it is the dimming actuator of the light).
+  # This is the light that we want to dim (more precisely it is the dimming actuator of the light).
   # It is directly controlled through the first switch above.
   # (Note that the switch shares its group address with this light and thus controls it over the KNX bus.)
   - platform: knx